sysintelligent/bdc-bridge/README.md

 The UI structure follows modern Next.js best practices with a dedicated `src` directory that provides:
 - Clean separation between source code and configuration files
-- Well-organized component and feature structure
+- Minimal and focused component structure
 - Clear separation of concerns between different parts of the application
-- Easy-to-maintain state management and middleware
 - Scalable architecture for adding new features

 ## Architecture